 Move over gels!
-There's a new (old) nail trend making a resurgence, and it's called the Japanese manicure – a technique with roots in Japan that dates back centuries.
-Got gel fatigue?
-This glossy reset is for you!
+There's a new (old) nail trend making a resurgence, and it's one that the Princess of Wales appears to be rather fond of.
+Enter: the Japanese manicure – a centuries-old technique that leaves your natural nails buffed, gleaming and, importantly, resolutely bare.

 What is the Japanese manicure?